Last universal common ancestor: Biochemical mechanisms

-By phylogenetic bracketing, analysis of the presumed LUCA's offspring groups, LUCA appears to have been a small, single-celled organism.
+By phylogenetic bracketing, analysis of its offspring groups, LUCA appears to have been a small, single-celled organism.
 It likely had a ring-shaped coil of DNA floating freely within the cell.
 Morphologically, it would likely not have stood out within a mixed population of small modern-day bacteria.
 The originator of the three-domain system, Carl Woese, stated that in its genetic machinery, the LUCA would have been a "simpler, more rudimentary entity than the individual ancestors that spawned the three [domains] (and their descendants)".

-Because both bacteria and archaea have differences in the structure of phospholipids and cell wall, ion pumping, most proteins involved in DNA replication, and glycolysis, it is inferred that LUCA had a permeable membrane without an ion pump.
-The emergence of Na^{+}/H^{+} antiporters likely led to the evolution of impermeable membranes present in eukaryotes, archaea, and bacteria.
-It is stated that "The late and independent evolution of glycolysis but not gluconeogenesis is entirely consistent with LUCA being powered by natural proton gradients across leaky membranes.
-Several discordant traits are likely to be linked to the late evolution of cell membranes, notably the cell wall, whose synthesis depends on the membrane and DNA replication".
-Although LUCA likely had DNA, it is unknown if it could replicate DNA and is suggested that it "might just have been a chemically stable repository for RNA-based replication".
-It is likely that the permeable membrane of LUCA was composed of archaeal lipids (isoprenoids) and bacterial lipids (fatty acids).
-Isoprenoids would have enhanced stabilization of LUCA's membrane in the surrounding extreme habitat.
-Nick Lane and coauthors state that "The advantages and disadvantages of incorporating isoprenoids into cell membranes in different microenvironments may have driven membrane divergence, with the later biosynthesis of phospholipids giving rise to the unique G1P and G3P headgroups of archaea and bacteria respectively.
-If so, the properties conferred by membrane isoprenoids place the lipid divide as early as the origin of life".
+Because bacteria and archaea differ in their structure of phospholipids and cell wall, ion pumping, most proteins involved in DNA replication, and glycolysis, it is inferred that LUCA had a permeable membrane without an ion pump.
+The emergence of Na^{+}/H^{+} antiporters likely led to the later evolution of impermeable membranes in eukaryotes, archaea, and bacteria.
+This would accord with LUCA's having made use of the natural geochemical proton gradient in its environment across a leaky membrane to provide it with energy.
+Cell walls, too, would have evolved later.
+Although LUCA likely had DNA, it is unknown if it could replicate DNA: as Weiss et al. write, it "might just have been a chemically stable repository for RNA-based replication".
+It is likely that LUCA's permeable membrane was composed of archaeal lipids (isoprenoids) and bacterial lipids (fatty acids).
+Isoprenoids would have helped to stabilize LUCA's membrane in the surrounding extreme habitat.

-A 2024 study suggests that LUCA's genome was similar in size to that of modern prokaryotes, coding for some 2,600 proteins; that it respired anaerobically, and was an acetogen; and that it had an early CAS-based anti-viral immune system.
+LUCA's genome was likely similar in size to that of modern prokaryotes, encoding around 2,600 proteins, based on statistical inference using the probabilistic gene- and species-tree reconciliation algorithm ALE.
+It may have been an acetogen, respiring anaerobically, and may have had an early CAS-based anti-viral immune system.
+The inferred metabolic features are consistent with the early Earth hydrothermal systems with high concentrations of CO_{2} and H_{2}.